MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 * Invoking `DumpMachine` could change the state of the simulator under certain situations.
 * Removed compilation warnings when building projects using a version of .NET Core previous to 2.1.403.
-* Clean up of documentation, specially the tooltips shown during mouse hover in VS Code or Visual Studio.
+* Clean up of documentation, specially the tooltips shown during mouse hover in VS Code or Visual Studio

-If you are upgrading from a 0.2 version of the Quantum Development Kit, learn more about [Q# language changes and migrating your Q# program]<xref:microsoft.quantum.relnotes.migration-0-3>.
+If you are upgrading from a 0.2 version of the Quantum Development Kit, learn more about [Q# language changes and migrating your Q# program](xref:microsoft.quantum.relnotes.migration-0-3).

 # Version 0.3.1810.2508